fernandostc/tm-summit-challenges/content/deploy_c1c/_index.md

 ### Deploy Cloud One - Conformity

 The next step is to integrate your AWS account with Conformity to gain deep visibility around the possible drifts and misconfiguration within over 80 different AWS services.
-It will also check that your infrastructure aligns with the AWS Well-Architected Framework too :star_struck:
+It will also check that your infrastructure aligns with the AWS Well-Architected Framework :star_struck:

 #### Log in to Trend Micro Cloud One and go to Conformity

-**1.** Upon signing into Trend Micro Cloud One, you’ll be prompted to select between the seven security solutions in Trend Micro Cloud One platform.
+**1.** Upon signing into Trend Micro Cloud One, you’ll be prompted to select between the seven security solutions in the Trend Micro Cloud One platform.
 Today, we will be using Conformity

 ![Integration1](/images/integration1.png)